CHAPTER MEMBERSHIP IN THE ASSOCIATION OF STATE FLOODPLAIN MANAGERS

 Provides a means to broaden the public's awareness of the state's flood hazards.

-This list was compiled from comments provided by members of associations in those states which have put forth the effort to form State Floodplain Management Associations.
-They know firsthand the benefits that your state can receive by forming a State Association, as they have reaped them already and are sure they will enjoy many more in the future.
+This list was compiled from comments provided by members of associations in those states which have put forth the effort to form state floodplain management associations.
+They know firsthand the benefits that your state can receive by forming a state association, as they have reaped them already and are sure they will enjoy many more in the future.

-FORMING A STATE ASSOCIATION
+FORMING A STATE OR MULTI-STATE ASSOCIATION

 While there is no blueprint or "How To" book to use to shape a state association, here are a few helpful hints which may assist you.
 These hints were gathered from the current associations.